History of Aston Martin in Timeline

 2004: Introduction of the DB9 Volante

-In 2005, Aston Martin returned to motor racing with the DBR9 competing in the GT class in sports car races, including the 24 Hours of Le Mans.
+In 2005, Aston Martin returned to motor racing.
+Aston Martin Racing, together with Prodrive, competed in the GT class in sports car races, including the 24 Hours of Le Mans with the DBR9.

 2005: Expected introduction of the Vantage

-In 2005, the Vantage was expected to be introduced with few changes, bringing back the classic V8 engine to compete in a larger market.
+The V8 Vantage was expected to be introduced in 2005, bringing back the classic V8 engine to allow Aston Martin to compete in a larger market.

 August 2006: Ford considers selling Aston Martin

-In August 2006, Ford announced it had engaged UBS AG to sell all or part of Aston Martin at auction, following an internal audit.
+In August 2006, after an internal audit, Ford announced it had engaged UBS AG to sell all or part of Aston Martin at auction.

 In 2006, the entry-level V8 Vantage sports car entered production at the Gaydon factory, joining the DB9 and DB9 Volante.

-March 2007: Aston Martin purchased by a consortium led by David Richards
+March 2007: Consortium led by David Richards purchases Aston Martin

-On 12 March 2007, a consortium led by Prodrive chairman David Richards purchased Aston Martin for £475 million (US$848 million).
-Ford kept a stake valued at £40 million (US$70 million).
+On 12 March 2007, a consortium led by Prodrive chairman David Richards purchased Aston Martin for £475 million, with Ford retaining a stake.

-July 2007: Last car rolls out of Newport Pagnell plant
+July 2007: Last car rolled out of Newport Pagnell plant

-On 19 July 2007, the Newport Pagnell plant produced its last car, a Vanquish S, after making nearly 13,000 cars since 1955.
-The facility was converted to house the Aston Martin Works classic car department.
+On 19 July 2007, the Newport Pagnell plant rolled out the last of nearly 13,000 cars made there since 1955, a Vanquish S. The facility was converted to house the Aston Martin Works classic car department.

-August 2007: East-West crossing of Asian Highway to promote V8 Vantage
+August 2007: East-west crossing of the Asian Highway

-Between June and August 2007, to demonstrate durability and promote the car in China, the first east-west crossing of the Asian Highway was undertaken with the V8 Vantage.
-The promotion was so successful Aston Martin opened dealerships in Shanghai and Beijing within three months.
+Between June and August 2007, the first east–west crossing of the Asian Highway was undertaken to demonstrate the V8 Vantage's durability, promoting the car in China.
+This led to Aston Martin opening dealerships in Shanghai and Beijing within three months.

 In March 2008, Aston Martin announced a partnership with Magna Steyr to outsource the manufacture of over 2,000 cars annually to Graz, Austria.

-On 1 September 2008, Aston Martin announced the revival of the Lagonda marque, with a concept car proposed for 2009 to coincide with the brand's 100th anniversary and first production cars slated for production in 2012.
+On 1 September 2008, Aston Martin announced the revival of the Lagonda marque, proposing a concept car to be shown in 2009.

 In December 2008, Aston Martin announced it would cut its workforce from 1,850 to 1,250 due to the economic recession.